Liisa Aavik – Zero Waste influencer, blogger and coach

 Liisa has also played a role in inspiring other young people.
 For instance, as a speaker at August Kitzberg’s high school, at Tallinn University's ‘green week’ and as a coach at the yearly summit of Regeneration 2030, a youth movement promoting the SDGs in the Baltic Sea region.
 At a ‘Youth Empowered’, organised by Junior Achievement Estonia, Liisa gave a talk and provided mentorship to high school students who wanted to create student companies.
 Junior Achievement is a global organisation that supports young people to create student companies.
 They provide mentoring with building a business plan, product development, finances, brandings and so on.
 Within this programme, Liisa gave a lecture about the opportunities that the zero waste movement generates for developing new products and services.

-Having a high demand for coaching, Liisa opened her own company to offer this service through her blog-page.
-While her blog readers are mainly young adults (25 to 35 year old), and particularly women, coaching reaches a much broader audience.
+Having a high demand for coaching, Liisa opened her own company to offer this service through her blog page.
+While her blog readers are mainly young adults (25 to 35 year-olds), and particularly women, coaching reaches a much broader audience.
 Even though the blog has been a huge success, Liisa thinks that “direct contact with people is most gratifying - to see in people’s eyes glowing”.

 "I wanted to reduce the waste that I create and started drinking from reusable bottles.
 Two glass bottles broke on me and after that I chose steel.
 I picked this water bottle because it has a lifetime guarantee.
 If some part breaks I can order a new one.
 If its life ends, it can be recycled." (from Liisa’s Linkedin)